 Occupying 2,000 acres of land, Torrey Pines State Natural Reserve sits off North Torrey Pines Road.
 Despite such a close location to the popular neighborhood of San Diego, the area remains one of the most unspoiled places on the Southern California coast.

 Accessible all year round, the area offers an array of moderate hikes with panoramic views.
 The Torrey Pines Beach Loop is one of the most popular routes here.
-Running for 2.3 miles, it enhances your day in La Jolla with numerous opportunities to see some threatened plants and animals.
+Running for 2.3 miles, it enhances your day with numerous opportunities to see some of the threatened La Jolla’s plants and animals.